WildernessLabs/Documentation/docs/Meadow/Meadow.OS/Updates/index.md

 * Deploy the OtA-enabled application to a device.
 (Currently, the linker only runs during a deployment.
 This step can be skipped [once this gets fixed](https://github.com/WildernessLabs/Meadow.CLI/issues/287).)
 * Run `meadow package create -a your_app_folder/bin/Debug/netstandard2.1/postlink_bin -v 0.9.8.1`.
 This creates a .mpak file with the contents of your application and binaries for the OS version specified.
-* To upload your newly created .mpak to Meadow.Cloud, run `meadow package upload -p your_package_id`.
+* To upload your newly created .mpak to Meadow.Cloud, run `meadow package upload -p [path to .mpak file]`.
 Visit [https://www.meadowcloud.co/packages](https://www.meadowcloud.co/packages) to verify your package was successfully uploaded.

 ## Publish